-As outlined in the Energy Networks Australia report Gas Vision 2050, gas will have its own decarbonisation journey.
+As outlined in the Energy Networks Australia report Gas Vision 2050, over the long-term gas will have its own decarbonisation journey.
 Renewable gas, such as biogas and hydrogen, has the potential to become a mainstream and complementary energy solution that will use existing energy infrastructure.
-Every state and territory now has a hydrogen strategy and targets are being introduced to support hydrogen blending in gas networks for domestic use.